Springer Fork Rocker Designs

 leaned over on the stand.
 If you walk past a row of bikes parked at the curb

-you'll soon notice that each and every one has the front wheel pointed in a
+you'll soon notice that each and every one has the front wheel pointed at a slightly different

 flop characteristics of individual bikes.

 Most people have noticed that as a bike or cycle is parked and set on the kickstand that the forks and front wheel automatically rotate towards the 'lower' side of the bike.
 That's flop in action.
 If a bike didn't have any flop at all the wheel and forks would remain pointing straight ahead as the biked leaned over on the stand.
-If you walk past a row of bikes parked at the curb you'll soon notice that each and every one has the front wheel pointed in a slightly different direction.
+If you walk past a row of bikes parked at the curb you'll soon notice that each and every one has the front wheel pointed at a slightly different angle where the front wheel reaches equilibrium.
 That's because of the differences in basic wheel flop characteristics of individual bikes.

 Without a certain amount of intrinsic wheel flop it is actually impossible to overcome this speed stability and make a cycle lean into a corner and negotiate a curve in the road.
 With a 'no-flop' bike you'll end up going straight off the road no matter how far you lean or how far you try to move the handlebars.
 Once a bike gets up to speed most of us never realize what is is that we're actually doing to get our bikes through tight curves.
 It is an instinctive process.
 We lean a little, changing the center of gravity, and then flop (and trail) come into play without us even realizing that it is happening.
 Cornering is steering fork geometry in action and we're almost completely unaware of the dozens of dynamics that are coming into play.